May 9, 2008

 Rose Band.
 The other two singers were good, but I was reminded again

-what a good vocalist Bill
+what an excellent vocalist Bill

 is, something that often gets lost when he just plays and sings

 harmony with some of his other groups.
+Bill

 told a great story and performed the song that it inspired.
 He was